The Story of the Studio Yearbook

 The Spring Edition of the Studio Yearbook is ready to bloom in your hands!
 I hope it will be your stalwart companion.
 I hope it will be your guide.
 I hope it will hold your memories – and encourage you to make beautiful ones.

 Most of all, I hope you will fill it with your creative heart.

 Only then will it truly be yours.

-Your Winter Studio Yearbook (Dec 21 – March 19): Over the past year we’ve tested out several formats until we landed on “the one”.
+Your Spring Studio Yearbook (March 20 – June 20): Your spring yearbook is 155 pages of creative space ready for your input!
 Spiral bound so you can flip it around and write easily.
 A cover heavy enough to give some support when you’re writing but not weigh you down.
 Printed on 70 lb paper that’s thick enough to handle gel pens, regular markers and even a light coat of paint.
 Every page is black and white and ready for you to add your own colour, your own way.

 Corinne Anderson’s Story

 I’ve loved your Yearbook from the time you first mentioned that you were hatching this wonderful idea.
 Once I actually had it in my hands in March I was excited beyond measure.
 I printed out extra pages and taped them together so I could ‘practice’ those first weeks in March prior to the launching of Spring.
 All the love and attention to detail you and your sisters folded in, made a wonderful idea even more fabulous.